Peptides

 What are peptides?

 Peptides are small chains of amino acids that when connected together form an active unit which may affect many different bodily functions.
 Amino acids are also the building blocks of proteins, which are much larger and more complex molecules.
 Common, everyday peptides include familiar substances such as insulin, bradykinin, angiotensin, oxytocin and glutathione.
 Understanding how peptides work in the body and how to properly supplement them to achieve optimal results and avoid undesirable effects is critically important.
 While many peptides are available for use and may be obtained with an internet search, as with any treatment regimen that alters bodily function, it is vital to receive appropriate counseling and follow up in order to minimize risks and gain maximal benefits from their use.
+When used and sourced appropriately, they have the potential to improve our quality of life.
+Linda Kiley, MD received peptide certification from the Seeds Scientific Research Institute in 2023 and receives ongoing education and training as this fascinating science evolves at a rapid pace.

 BPC157